 Eligibility

-Exempt University Staff and Academic Staff who are laid off, and long-term Academic Staff who are nonrenewed due to funding loss or budget/program redirection.
+Exempt University Staff and Academic Staff (fixed term terminal and fixed term renewable) who are laid off, and long-term Academic Staff who are nonrenewed due to funding loss or budget/program redirection.
 For purposes of nonrenewal, long-term Academic Staff are defined as employees who have six or more years of academic staff service at UW-Madison within the prior seven years.
 ASPP 3 and ASPP 5.
 Eligible employees may immediately enroll in Referral Priority after receiving their notice of layoff or nonrenewal.

 Academic Staff who have been nonrenewed for performance are not eligible for RP Services.
 Nonexempt University Staff are also not eligible for RP Services.